keeganbrenneman1/keegan-builds/README.md

-# keegan-builds
-# Keegan Brenneman — AI-Built Projects
+# keegan-builds — AI-Built Projects

 PM background (10+ years, text analytics/CX), hands-on with AI-assisted development.
 These are practical builds — some complete, some intentionally